Contents hide

 • With the use of spray adjuvants for turf, you can reduce the rate of a chemical by up to 5-10 times and so reduce costs.
 Spray adjuvants cost a lot less than turf chemicals and a USA study shows that using these can result in a 40% reduction in costs.

-Hence, using a spray adjuvant will in many cases improve how well a turf chemical works although in some situations adding spray adjuvants will not improve control.
-The graph below shows how adding a spray tank adjuvant improves the performance of azoxystrobin.
+Hence, using a spray adjuvant will in many cases improve how well a turf chemical works, although in some situations adding a spray adjuvant will not improve control.
+The graph below shows how adding a spray tank adjuvant improves the performance of Azoxystrobin.

-Thanks to the USDA Agricultural Research Service for these videos.
-They clearly demonstrate how using the right spray tank adjuvant can improve movement into a leaf.
+Thanks to the USDA Agricultural Research Service for these videos, that clearly show how using the right spray tank adjuvant can improve movement into a leaf.

 History of spray tank adjuvants.

-In January 2013 the APVMA released data for chemical use by dollar value.
-You can see the 2020-21 figures below.
-In short, both the number and the value of adjuvant sales have shown huge increases.
-When these were first introduced despite having little supporting data some pretty big efficacy claims were made when using these as surfactants for herbicides.
+In January 2013 the APVMA released data for chemical use by dollar value, and you can see the 2020-21 figures below.
+In short, both the number and the value of adjuvant sales show huge increases.
+When these were first introduced despite having little supporting data, some pretty big efficacy claims were made when using these as surfactants for herbicides.
 At first they were simple soaps, as well as vegetable, and petroleum-based oils.
 As a result of a significant amount of investment there have been major advances in discovering how these work, as well as the results from using them.

 Product type No of products 2013 Total Sales $m 2013 No of products 2020-21 Total Sales $m 2020-21